thomasvuong/Wan2GP/README.md

 - **Experimental Sage 3 Attention support**: you will need to deserve this one, first you need a Blackwell GPU (RTX50xx), then you will have to compile Sage 3, install it and cross your fingers that there isn't any crash.

+*update 8.31: one shouldnt talk about bugs if one dont want to attract bugs*

 ### August 29 2025: WanGP v8.21 -  Here Goes Your Weekend